anilmujagic/template-dotnet/README.md

     # Remove the .git directory corresponding to this repo
     $ rm -rf .git

-    # Optionally initialize your new git repo
+    # Initialize your new git repo
     $ git init
     $ git add .
     ```